-Mauritania has been committed to developing its education sector in 1999, when the government began a structural reform of the education system.
+Mauritania has remained to developing its education sector since 1999, when the government began a structural reform of the education system.
 The government’s medium-term vision is to achieve universal completion of primary education and to regulate and improve the relevance and quality of post-primary levels.

 The education sector has seen significant progress within the last years, particularly in terms of primary schooling access and completion.
 Between 2000-2001 and 2012-2013, the gross enrollment rates increased from 88% to 97%.
 The primary completion rates also rose from 53% in 2002 to 71% in 2013.

 Despite this progress, several issues persist and still need to be addressed in the sector.
 They include:

 - low access to and quality of secondary education

 - weak involvement of civil society, local communities, and the private sector

 - low transition rate to secondary school was only 55% for girls and 61% for boys in 2013

 - the lack of qualified teachers in secondary school.

 To address these issues, the country has developed its second education sector plan (PNDSE II), which covers the period of 2011–2020.
 This plan encompasses 11 objectives:

 - Develop access of disadvantaged groups in urban and rural areas to public and community preschool education,